psathyrella/partis/docs/subcommands.md

   - [merge-paired-partitions](#merge-paired-partitions) use heavy/light pairing information to refine single-chain partitions (more [here](paired-loci.md))
   - [get-selection-metrics](#get-selection-metrics) calculate selection metrics (lbi, lbr, consensus distance, etc) on existing output file
   - [view-output](#view-output) print the partitions and/or annotations from an existing output file
-  - [cache-parameters](#cache-parameters) write parameter values and HMM model files for a given data set (if needed, runs automatically before annotation and partitioning)
+  - [cache-parameters](#cache-parameters) write parameter values and HMM model files for a given data set (if needed, this runs automatically before annotation and partitioning)
     - [germline sets](#germline-sets)
   - [simulate](#simulate) make simulated sequences
   - [miscellany](#miscellany)